OscarValerock/PowerQueryFunctions/README.md

 ## Usage
 ### Experimental stage of library ⚠️
-This library is on very early development stage and lots of things are moving, meaning that there is a high probability of experiencing breaking changes.
+This library is in a very early development stage, and lots of things are moving, meaning that there is a high probability of experiencing breaking changes.

 ### Library installation and usage